UummProject/uumm-prototype/README.md

 The `Total supply` of tokens is zero when a project is created.
 Every time a contribution request is approved, the `Total supply` increases by the same amount of awarded tokens for the contribution, therefore diluting everyone else's stake.

 Accordingly, each user `Contributed Percentage` is based on the `Total supply`:
-`Contributed Percentage = Total supply / User owned tokens´
+`Contributed Percentage = Total supply / User owned tokens`

 ### Workflow
 When a contribution has been made, the participant will call the Ethereum contract requesting the desired amount of value tokens.